-Your child should be kept home from school if he/she:

-- (1) has a temperature over 100 degrees Fahrenheit, - (2) is vomiting, - (3) has a severe cough, cold or sore throat or - (4) has a skin rash of questionable nature.
+Your child should be kept home from school if he/she: (1) has a temperature over 100 degrees Fahrenheit, (2) is vomitting, (3) has a severe cough, cold or sore throat or (4) has a skin rash of questionable nature.
 If your child has any of these symptoms, they will be sent home.
 Keeping your child home when they are ill prevents the spread of germs to other students.
-Any child with a fever should be kept home 24 hours after their temperature drops to normal (98.6) without the use of fever-reducing medication such as Tylenol or Motrin.
+Any child with a fever should be kept home 24 hours after their temperature drops to normal (98.6) without the use of fever reducing medication such as Tylenol or Motrin.

+Communicable Diseases

-Communicable Diseases- Students with the following communicable diseases will be excluded from school using these guidelines:
+Students with the following communicable diseases will be excluded from school using these guidelines:

-- Chicken Pox: Students may return six days after onset of rash or until lesions are fully encrusted, whichever comes first. - Influenza (Flu): State recommends influenza cases in a school setting be isolated at home for five days following the onset of symptoms, NOT the date of diagnosis. - Pink Eye: If a student has Pink Eye (bacterial conjunctivitis) there is reddening of the eye and large amounts of drainage that causes the eye to crust over.
-These students should remain out of school until 24 hours of treatment is completed.
+Chicken Pox: Students may return six days after onset of rash or until lesions are fully encrusted, whichever comes first.

+Pink Eye: If a student has Pink Eye (bacterial conjunctivitis) there is reddening of the eye and large amounts of drainage that causes the eye to crust over.
+These students should remain out of school until having had 24 hours of antibiotic eye drops.

-- Ringworm: This is a fungus infection and can affect the scalp, body, feet, and nails.
-The student may return to school after treatment has started, but should not participate in athletic activities involving skin-to-skin contact until the skin lesions are completely healed. - Scabies: Scabies is caused by a mite that burrows under the skin causing a rash and itching.
+Ring Worm: This is a fungus infection and can affect the scalp, body, feet and nails.
+The student may return to school after treatment has started, but should not participate in athletic activities involving skin-to-skin contact until the skin lesions are completely healed.

+Scabies: Scabies is caused by a mite that burrows under the skin causing a rash and itching.
 The student may return after treatment has started.
-Treatment should include treatment of the child, clothing and bedding. - Impetigo: This is a skin infection caused by staphylococcal bacteria, the same one that causes boils, carbuncles, abscesses, and infected cuts.
+Treatment of child should include treatment of clothing and bedding.

+Impetigo: This is a skin infection caused by staphylococcal bacteria, the same one that causes boils, carbuncles, abscesses, and infected cuts.
 The student may return to school if receiving treatment.
-Open woods should be covered with a clean dressing. - MRSA (Methicillin Resistant Staphylococcus Aureus): In the community, most MRSA infections are skin infections that are caused by staphylococcal bacteria that are resistant to certain antibiotics.
-It appears as pustules or boils which often are red, swollen, painful or have pus or other drainage.
-The student may return to school if receiving treatment but the site needs to be covered by a dressing. - Head Lice: The Center for Disease Control (CDC) advocates that children should not be excluded from school for lice or nits.
-If a child has been found to have live head lice, a parent will be notified and asked to initiate treatment.
-The student may return after appropriate treatment has begun.
+Open woods should be covered with a clean dressing.

+MRSA (Methicillin Resistant Staphylococcus Aureus): In the community, most MRA infections are skin infections that are caused by staphylococcal bacteria that are resistant to certain antibiotics.
+It appears as pustules or boils which often are red swollen painful or have pus or other drainage.
+The student may return to school if receiving treatment but the site needs to be covered by a dressing.

+Head Lice: a child who has been found to have live head lice will be sent home.
+Appropriate treatment must be carried out and proof of treatment must be provided to the school upon return.